 (I don't usually get around to cooking this mixture until the cake is in the oven or cooling.
 Egg yolks can surprisingly quickly form a dry skin / film - so here's what I do to avoid that.
 After separating all 15 eggs, I put three yolks in a saucepan and mix it with the sugar - no heat, no cooking.
 This prevents a skin / film from forming on the yolks.)

 Back to the recipe - combine all of the above in small saucepan.
 Ensure that the coffee is no longer hot, otherwise it may "cook" the egg yolks.
 Cook over medium heat until thick.
 Cool - must be absolutely cool, to at least room temperature, before adding to icing.
+(If you are making this in a compressed time period, transfer this cooked mixture to a larger pan and refrigerate.
+It will cool quickly if it is in a thin layer.)
 See "Make ahead" tips below.
 I never know what to call this... coffee cream? coffee thingy?

 3/4 lb sweet butter (3 sticks)